Well, I suppose it’s time I started blogging about all of this.

 Two very eventful years have passed since then.
 My child’s father and I split up (that’s unrelated, but relevant).
 I got help from a psychologist who specializes in gender-nonconforming kids.
 I joined a local support group for parents with kids like mine.
 We’ve made friends with other young children and adults who are gender-nonconforming and transgender.
 I’ve read the books, watched the movies, and I’ve worried and second-guessed myself.
 A lot.

 I finally gave in when I realized I was the only one still clinging to the idea that I had a boy.
-Everyone else – grandparents, neighbors, preschool teachers, our friends, her father - had all welcomed her with open arms into the girl world, and I was the last hold-out.
+Everyone else – grandparents, neighbors, preschool teachers, our friends, her father – had begun to welcome her with open arms into the girl world, and I was almost the last hold-out.
 I realized what a betrayal that was, for her Mom – the person who was supposed to be her biggest supporter and protector – to not get on board.
 So… I let my little boy go.
 It was really hard at the time, and I grieved.
 I missed my baby boy.
 I’m not quite sure why.
 She had barely left her toddler years, so it’s not like we’d had years of boyhood behind us.
 In what way had this androgynous baby ever really been a boy except as a creation of my own mind?
 And yet, I grieved the loss of that creation.
 Apparently that’s a standard part of the process for us parents with kids like this: grieving the boy or the girl who is gone but still there, differently.

 I don’t grieve anymore.
 My child, M., now lives full-time as a girl (she calls herself “a girl with a penis”), and she is happy and confident.
 Unless she’s naked, you’d never guess she’s got what my dad calls “boy plumbing.”